ginfung/ginfung.github.io/_posts/2019-06-07-partial-persistence.md

 - $$p$$ back pointers
 - $$2p$$ mods (modifications), each one is `(version, variable, value)`

-Given this, we can declear the pointer machine
+Given this, we can declare  the pointer machine
 ```python
 class PartialPersistentNode():
     def __init__(self, data_vars_tags, ptr_vars_tags, max_pointer_num=1):